 Den här sidan är utskriven från Högskolan i Halmstads webbplats (www.hh.se).
 Texten uppdaterades senast den 2017-08-21.
 Besök webbplatsen om du vill vara säker på att läsa den senaste versionen.

-The Swedish national parliament governs regulations and resource allocation for Swedish universities.
+The Swedish Parliament governs regulations and resource allocation for Swedish universities.
 Agencies involved in the higher education sector include the Swedish National Agency for Higher Education.

 The academic year is divided into two semesters – autumn semester from late August to mid January, and spring semester from mid January to June.
 Autumn semester is considered the start of the academic year and most programmes we offer start then.
-During the summer (June–August) we offer single-subject courses and in December there is a short winter break.
-Read more about the academic calendar.
+During the summer (June–August) we offer single-subject courses and in December there's a short winter break.

 Part-time courses are offered in sections of 7.5 credits or 15 credits and usually run at half speed or less (50% or 25%) over a full semester to be easily combined with other part-time courses running parallel.
-We also offer 30-credit courses at half speed over two semesters.
+We also offer 30 credit courses at half speed over two semesters.
 Check course descriptions carefully so that you know at what speed your courses run.
-Syllabi